 How long does the hair need to be?

-The hair needs to be at least 1/4 inch long (about as long as a grain of rice) for a brazilian.
+The hair needs to be longer than 1/4 inch long (about as long as a grain of rice) for a clean wax.
 But the longer the better really.
-If the hair is longer it will give the wax something to hold onto giving a cleaner hairless result.
+If the hair is longer it will give the wax more to hold onto making a more hairless result.

 Is there anything I should know beforehand?